pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/05-static-experiments-i.rst

 The default behavior of a ``StaticTrialMaker`` is to administer a sequence of trials to the participant where each successive trial is generated from a different node.
-By default, the nodes are chosen such that trials accumulate evenly across nodes; in other words, we make sure that all nodes have 10 trials before allowing any of the nodes to have 11 trials.
+By default, the nodes are chosen such that trials accumulate evenly across nodes; in other words, we make sure that all nodes have N trials before allowing any of the nodes to have N + 1 trials.
 However, this behavior is customizable in many different ways.

 One way of customizing node selection is to organize nodes into blocks.
 For example, we could write something like this: